Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

-In this figure, the data have been plotted as a function of wavelength instead of wave vector to ease comparison with experimental data of Gritsenko \textit{et al.} \cite{Gritsenko}.
-Applying the impedance of bulk steel on the walls would not change the results noticeably.
+In Fig.~\ref{Fig:BOverResonance}, the data have been plotted as a function of wavelength instead of wave vector to ease comparison with experimental data of Gritsenko \textit{et al.} \cite{Gritsenko}.
+Applying the acoustic impedance of bulk steel for the walls would not change the results noticeably.
 We see that the first acoustic resonance appears close to $\lambda \approx 2r_c$, where $r_c$ is the inner radius of the cylindrical container, as one might expect.
 Close to the resonance, $B$ grows fast and reappears from below, actually achieving negative values.
-Negative value for the factor means that the resonant frequency of the tuning fork is larger in the fluid than in vacuum.
-This has been observed experimentally by Gritsenko \textit{et al.} \cite{Gritsenko}.
-When the system is close to a resonance, it has two different resonant frequencies and the behavior of $B$, as seen in Fig.~\ref{Fig:BOverResonance}, is due to the cross-over of the two modes.
+A negative factor means that the resonant frequency of the tuning fork is larger in the fluid than in vacuum.
+This is consistent with the experiment by Gritsenko \textit{et al.} \cite{Gritsenko}.
+When the system is close to a fluid resonance, it responds with two distinct resonant frequencies and the behavior of $B$, as seen in Fig.~\ref{Fig:BOverResonance}, is due to the cross-over of the two modes.
 As $B$ is recovering from the negative side, the system simulated in Fig.~\ref{Fig:BOverResonance} reaches yet another resonance immediately, and $B$ grows again.
-The "density of modes" increases as $\lambda$ decreases and the behavior of $B$ becomes very erratic.
-As the fork response is this "chaotic" around acoustic resonances, it is clear that using the tuning fork for many purposes becomes near impossible.
+The "density of modes" increases as $\lambda$ decreases and the behavior of $B$ becomes quite erratic.
+Since the fork response becomes almost "chaotic" once approaching the emerging plethora of acoustic resonances, it is clear that using the tuning fork for many purposes can then become near impossible.
+This kind of behavior has been observed in helium mixtures, where so called second sound modes can couple strongly to the quartz tuning forks \cite{Salmela1,Salmela2,SecondSoundModes}.
 Depending on the application, considering the possible acoustic resonances is worthwhile.
-If one wants to avoid acoustic resonances, removing the container all together may work as a remedy, as long as the tuning fork does not couple too strongly to acoustic modes in the cell geometry.
+If one wants to avoid them as much as possible, removing the container all together may work as a remedy, as long as the tuning fork does not couple too strongly to acoustic modes in the cell geometry.
+As the fork tine duo can support acoustic resonances in between the two tines as well, the problem is not completely avoidable for this kind of resonators.